elibroftw/blog.elijahlopez.ca/content/posts/react-tips.md

 ---
-title: "ReactJS Tips"
+title: "React Tips"
 date: 2022-09-23T19:57:18-04:00
 tags:
   - tutorial
   - programming
   - javascript
   - webdev
+  - react
+aliases:
-  - reactjs
+  - /posts/reactjs-tips
 ---

 I'm only in the mood for writing down my thoughts, so I apologize for the upcoming messiness.